Carbon neutrality/climate change action

 Reducing CO₂ emissions throughout the value chain

-In order to realize the energy transition, we will first steadily make use of our assets (customers, human resources, stores, systems, infrastructure, equipment, etc.) and, in conjunction with new investments for next-generation businesses, provide diverse services to our customers.
-We will create a system that can provide a stable supply of energy.
+To achieve this energy transition, we will first steadily utilize the assets we possess (customers, human resources, stores, systems, infrastructure, facilities, etc.) and, together with new investments in next-generation businesses, create a system that can steadily supply diverse energy sources to our customers.

-In the biomass fuel field, we have built a SAF manufacturing facility (production capacity: 100,000 kL) at Chiba Complex using cutting-edge technology, and we plan to start supplying it in 2026, contributing as a low-carbon solution for the air transportation industry.
-We are aiming for This initiative has been selected as a Green Innovation Fund project *1 by NEDO (New Energy and Industrial Technology Development Organization).
+In the field of biomass fuels, we are constructing an SAF production facility (production capacity 100,000 kL) using cutting-edge technology at Chiba Complex, with plans to start supplying the fuel in 2026, aiming to contribute as a low-carbon solution to the air transportation industry.
+This initiative has also been adopted by the New Energy and Industrial Technology Development Organization (NEDO) as part of its Green Innovation Fund program *1.

-Our interim goal is to build a system to produce 500,000 kL of SAF *2 annually in Japan by 2030.
-In building this system, we will link raw material procurement and expansion into biochemistry, and will also begin supplying biodiesel, an internal combustion engine oil, to customers.
+Our intermediate goal is to build a system to produce 500,000 kL of SAF *2 domestically per year by 2030.
+As part of this system construction, we will link raw material procurement with the expansion into bio-chemicals, and begin supplying our customers with biodiesel, an internal combustion engine oil.

 *1 NEDO Green Innovation Fund project special website